Elizabeth Taylor

 Elizabeth Taylor's Third Oscar for Special Achievements

 In 2001, Taylor starred in the comedy "These Old Broads," where she played almost herself, and decided to end her acting career.
-She was plagued by numerous ailments—her back, damaged in youth, troubled her, her heart, worn out by stress and alcohol, was failing, and in 1997 a tumor was removed from her brain.
-She underwent hip replacement surgery for both joints and endured long, exhausting treatment for skin cancer.
+Health problems plagued her—her back, damaged in youth, caused constant pain, her heart was failing from years of stress and alcohol, and in 1997 doctors removed a brain tumor.
+She had both hips replaced and endured grueling skin cancer treatment.

 Elizabeth Taylor's Last Role – 'These Old Broads'